shinovon/JTube/README.md

 Check the "Use deployment directory"<br>

-Uncheck "Obfuscate the code" if you don't want to optimize code<br>
+To use "Obfuscate the code" option you must set up proguard in preferences first<br>

 Then press "Finish"<br>